asteroid-lang/asteroid/docs/User Guide.rst

              ("g","h","i")].
     -- Access an element in the nested structure. assert (b@0@1 == "b").
-As we have mentioned earlier, unlike lists, tuples are immutable.
+Unlike lists, tuples are immutable.
 This means that their contents cannot be changed once they have been declared.
 The following program demonstrates this,
 ::
     load system io.